Back to Work after Maternity Leave

 Great practices and support for mothers returning to work are crucial to ease the transition from an already overwhelming period of life change.
 It is time to start having more conversations about what happens after maternity leave.

-It can become challenging and daunting for women to take maternity leave when they feel that they will be penalized for it.
-Organizations need to go beyond clear policies and frameworks to build trust among employees.
+It can become challenging and daunting for women to take maternity leave when they feel that they will be penalised for it.
+Organisations need to go beyond clear policies and frameworks to build trust among employees.
 It is essential to create a working culture that supports working mothers not only to take time away from work but also to have a smooth transition back to it.

 Keep reading to learn more about what these Great Workplaces are doing to change the future of work in Ireland!